Hey! I’m Aziza

 Beyond my work as a therapist,

-Beyond my work as a therapist, I nurture a deep connection to the rhythms of life that sustain and inspire me.
-I find peace in the presence of plants, seeing them as wise companions that help me slow down, listen, and reconnect.
-Rest, for me, is a form of resistance—a way of honoring my body and spirit in a world that demands constant doing.
+I nurture a deep connection to the rhythms of life that sustain and inspire me.
+I find peace in the presence of plants, experiencing them as quiet teachers that invite me to slow down, listen, and reconnect.
+Rest, for me, is a form of resistance—a way of honouring my body and spirit in a world that so often asks us to keep pushing.

-These practices and passions shape the way I show up as a therapist—deeply rooted, present, and committed to supporting you on your journey.
+These practices and passions shape how I show up as a therapist—rooted, present, and attuned—committed to offering a space where you can slow down, reconnect, and be supported on your own journey.

 Internal Family Systems (Level 1, IFS Institute)